namdo1225/namdo1225.github.io/projects_description/20230526_demounityproject.md

 ## Description

-For the final class project in my introduction to game design, my team and I are tasked with creating a 5 minutes playable demo of a game.
-We decided on making a platforming horror game.
-I was primarily responsible for designing the UI with proper control flows, but I also dabbled in many aspects of the project overall including scripting in C#, debugging, organizing project folders and hierarchy, and modifying game logic in Unity.
+For the final class project in my introduction to game design, my team and I are tasked with creating a 5-minute playable demo of a game.
+We decided on making a platform horror game.
+I was primarily responsible for designing the UI with proper control flows, but I also dabbled in many aspects of the project overall, including scripting in C#, debugging, organizing project folders and hierarchy, and modifying game logic in Unity.

 ## Video